olliiiver/AskSinPP-dimmer-pcb/README.md

-# Homematic 5-channel LED dimmer PCB for Arduino using CC1101
+# Homematic 5-channel LED dimmer PCB for Arduino using CC1101 (KiCad)

 Arduino sketch can be found here: